 *Issuing a PSPS is not our first choice, and is not something that we will do lightly.
 LPEA will always work to restore power to our affected members as quickly as is safely possible.

-How We're Using Vegetation Management for Wildfire Mitigation
+Vegetation Management for Wildfire Mitigation

 LPEA maintains approximately 2,000 miles of overhead line, and keeping trees and branches clear of power lines is among the cooperative's most important and most challenging wildfire prevention tools.
 Three dedicated crews cycle through the entire system on a two-to-three-year schedule, often climbing trees in terrain that doesn't allow for truck access.